ozlemtuncel/pols8810_spring2023/docs/week1.md

 otuncelgurlek1@gsu.edu

-> :warning: **CAUTION**: DO NOT SOLELY RELY ON MY NOTES.
+> ⚠️ **CAUTION**: DO NOT SOLELY RELY ON MY NOTES.
 THERE MIGHT BE TYPOS AND MISTAKES.
 ALWAYS TAKE YOUR NOTES!

-The goal of this week is to familiarize yourselves with a few basic math concepts that will help us in OLS.
+✔️ The goal of this week is to familiarize yourselves with a few basic math concepts that will help us in OLS.
 These concepts are:
 - **matrix/linear algebra**
 - **statistic** vs **parameter**
 - **vector** and **scalar**